How Does Experian Boost Work: All You Need To Know

 Is Experian Boost legit?

 Experian Boost is a service used by more than four million Americans so far.
-Unlike piggybacking credit and other schemes that are considered fraudulent by lenders, Experian Boost is a legitimate way of improving your credit score by including information usually absent from credit reports.
-Information about utility and telecom bills paid on time demonstrates that you responsibly manage your finances.
+Experian Boost is a legitimate way to improve your credit score by adding information that isn't usually on credit reports.
+This is in contrast to "piggybacking" credit and other credit schemes that lenders consider to be fraudulent.

 You can be sure that Experian Boost will never harm your credit score.
 The information it stores comes from your bank records of making on-time payments to utility companies and other services.